mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 Often you will want an element to end at its default value, this would be where it would have been normally.
 To animate into this position you need to start the animation with some offset values.

-Framer uses the `animate` prop as where you want the element to go, and the `initial` prop as the starting values offset.
+Framer uses the `animate` prop for where you want the element to end, and the `initial` prop as the starting values offset.

 ```JS
 <motion.div